kapturoff/online-shop/README.md

 }
 ```

-More than that, you need to be authenticated to send this kind of request.
+More than that, you need to be authenticated to send this kind of the request.

 Example of creating a review:
 ```